eccker/finditfirst/README.md

 Design the UX and UI for "Find it First":

 ### 1. **Homepage:**
-   - Solo can be played without login and without pay
+   - Provide a login modal for player to login
-   - Provide a login page for player to login and/or connect his wallet
+   - Provide a connect wallet modal for player to connect his wallet
-   - High Score, 1 vs 1, Multiplayer, Tournament, and Tour modes only can be played if login and wallet connected
-   - Player have to pay with FIFs the entrancy fee (fixed for High Score, Multiplayer/variable for Tournament, and Tour modes)
+   - Provide a quick access button to play in Solo mode
    - Provide clear navigation options for Solo, High Score, 1 vs 1, Multiplayer, Tournament, and Tour modes.
-   - Display the player's profile
+   - Provide a player's profile modal
-   - Include a settings option for sound, graphics, and other preferences.
+   - Include a settings modal for sound, graphics, and other preferences.
    - Feature an attractive and dynamic background related to the game theme.

 ### 2. **player's profile**